 Intellectual Property Rights means any and all intellectual property rights, whether subsisting now or in the future, including all rights conferred under statute, by common law and in equity in, and in relation to, inventions, designs, trademarks, know-how, trade names, logos, getup, circuit layouts, data, formulae, software, Confidential Information and copyright, and any application or right to apply for registration of any of those rights;

-Iwi Administrator means the person authorised to act as Iwi Administrator by completing the Application and accepting these Terms;
+Iwi Information Manager means the person authorised to act as Iwi Information Manager by completing the Application and accepting these Terms;

 Nominated Iwi means the iwi identified as the “Nominated Iwi” on the Application;